thedep2/decider/docs/architecture_principles.md

 The project has begun implementing Event Sourcing:

-- [X] Use an event between the Event interface and its implementations (BulbSwitchedOn, BulbSwitchedOff, BulbWentOut, NothingHappen) have been created
+- [X] Use an event between - The Event interface and its implementations (BulbSwitchedOn, BulbSwitchedOff, BulbWentOut) have been created
-- [ ] Use a list of events
+- [X] Use a list of events
 - [ ] Persist event lists
 - [ ] Event sourcing